 I know some of you just spewed coffee all over your computer.
 I’m sorry, but this is needed in successful men’s small groups.
 Men, especially in America, are individualistic.
 Hugs express connection, acceptance, and a general affection between men.
 For men who fear rejection or abandonment, hugs relieve those fears.
 As a leader you will create a tighter bond more quickly if you are willing to hug the men in your group.

-- I have also included a link to a talk I gave at a men’s group the beginning of this year.
-May it encourage you to release life in other men. [ Calling Dreams Alive – 46.8Mb ]
+Here is a talk I gave at a men’s group the beginning of this year that adds color to several of these items.
+May it encourage you to release life in other men. [ Calling Dreams Alive - 46.8Mb ]